astampoulis/makam-paper-funpearl/artifact/README.md

     https://github.com/astampoulis/makam/releases/tag/v0.7.9

-The source code of the paper, along with Docker-based scripts to build the paper and this artifact, is available at:
+The source code of the paper, along with CircleCI integration which builds the paper and this artifact, are available at:

     https://github.com/astampoulis/makam-paper-funpearl